pinqiW/Empirical-Industrial-Organization/README.md

 # Empirical-Industrial-Organization
-structural model of Demand for differentiated product see writeup for whts going on here
+structural model of Demand for differentiated product see writeup for whats going on here